peteroupc/peteroupc.github.io/filenames.md

 In one possible use of `MakeFilename`, a word-processing application could create a file name for a document by taking the document's title or the first few words of its body and adding a file extension like ".document" to those words (e.g., "My Report.document"), then pass that name to the `MakeFilename` method to get a suggested file name to show a user seeking to save that document.

-`MakeFilename` should not be used to prepare file names of existing files for the purpose of reading them or overwriting them.
+If an application receives the name of an existing file from the file system, it should use that file name without change for the purposes of accessing or overwriting that file; this means that for such purposes, the application should treat that file name as uninterpreted data without converting its contents in any way, including by the `MakeFilename` method, a transcoder, or a case converter.
+This doesn't forbid applications from making changes to that file name for other purposes, including for the purpose of displaying that name to end users.

-### Suggestions for Non-User-Facing Files
+### Guidance for Non-User-Facing Files

 _Internal files_ are files used by the application only and not exposed directly to end users.